How To Select A Domain Name

 When you select something easy to remember in your domain name, you are using neither keywords nor your company name, but often a clever, short, memorable domain name like “zippydogs.com” for a business that has nothing to do with dogs.
 (If you don’t believe me, check out their website!)

 You can also come up with a combination strategy, like I did for my domain “AldebaranWebDesign.com”, using both my business name and two keywords that are super-relevant to my business.
 There are great websites that help you choose a domain name, and I’d recommend using domain.com to help come up with alternatives you might not have otherwise thought of.
-But since I often recommend using DreamHost to new website clients, and DreamHost will give you a domain registration for free with a hosting plan, I advise folks to just use domain.com for brainstorming purposes only.

 You may be asking, “Why is this choosing a domain name such a big deal when they only cost $10 a year? “.
 This is a great question!
 Domain name registrations are certainly inexpensive, and probably deceptively so, from a search engine optimization (SEO) perspective.
 There are many, many different factors that search engines like Google consider when their super complex algorithm assigns your website ranking for specific keywords.
-The factor that mattersĀ in considering selecting a domain name, is domain age.
+The factor that matters in considering selecting a domain name, is domain age.
 When you register a domain name, it gets time stamped, and the search engines know how long you’ve had it.
 Some people claim that the longer you register your domain name for, the better, implying that you should pre-pay for your domain name for 10 years versus 1 year.

 Some of the search engines, like MSN don’t care about domain age, but Google does.
 In an effort to have new fly-by-night websites get lower rankings than established websites, Google uses something known as the “Google Sandbox”.
 The sandbox is where Google sends your “new” website (domain name) to play until it ages enough to play with the older websites.
 I can tell you from personal experience with my own website that this happens, and there’s no telling how long new websites will be in the sandbox - it depends on what keywords you’re trying to get ranking for.
 For example, for my own website, I got good ranking for my last name, which is unusual, within a month or two.
 But for “website design seattle” I had to wait 8 months to emerge from the sandbox.